gretchenfrage/atomic-monitor/README.md

 ### Implementation

-The `AtomMonitor` contains three data, the atomic data in question, an atomic *notification request counter*, and a regular monitor which guards `()`.
+The `AtomMonitor` contains three data, the atomic data being guarded, an atomic *notification request counter*, and a regular monitor which guards `()`.